Skip to content

 Dockerfile: docker/worker/Dockerfile

-The worker is a long-running process that loops continuously:
+The scan worker is a long-running process that loops continuously:

 VEGA_SCAN_EXECUTION_MODE=external python scripts/run-scan-worker.py